TimpaniUmbra/TimpaniUmbraWebsite/content/Pokemon TTRPG/OC Showcase - Anita Cosia.md

 ## Backstory

 #### Early Life
-Born in Paldea, Anita was born into a fairly average family as far as status and wealth goes.
+Born in Los Platos, Paldea, Anita was born into a fairly average family as far as status and wealth goes.
 Her needs were generally met growing up and her parents were able to get an average salary.
-Her mother's job as an Ace Trainer, however, kept her traveling a lot.
+Her mother's job as an Ace Trainer and competitive battler, however, kept her traveling a lot.
 Often, it was just Anita's father and her for longer stretches of time, as he worked at a local café.

 Anita's time was often spent at the café, when not with friends or at school.
 It was here, and at home, that her dad's appreciation for food rubbed off on the young Anita.
 She was able to see how much it meant to him and his customers, along with their Pokémon, and it began to mean much to her as well.

 Thus, as she grew up, Anita began to help out at the café when she had the time.
 Her dad was more than happy to teach her everything he knew about cooking, and she learned it very well.
 Customers began to recognize her work just as fondly as his, and their Pokémon felt the same.
+Cooking became a major pastime for Anita, for all of the joy it brought her and others.

 It certainly helped that Eevee, one of the family's Pokémon, was always willing to try samples herself.
-Cooking became a major pastime for Anita, for all of the joy it brought her and others.
+Eevee was originally one of Anita's father's Pokémon, and a regular helper around the café alongside his Fidough.
+Those two, and her mom's Liepard, were the "household" Pokémon, that were out and about around the house more instead of in their Poke balls.

+The three Pokémon showed Anita how these creatures could help out in all facets of life, in battle and beyond.
+She loved just being friends with them more than anything.
+Of course she cheered her mom on, but she didn't totally understand why the battles were necessary for "growing each other's bonds" or whatever...

 #### The Uva Academy
 When she was of age, however, her competitive mother had her own ideas.
 She wanted her daughter to become a top-notch battler just like her, to see the joy of battles like she did.
 Anita showed a clear distaste for wanting to battle so hard, and her dad saw this, but her mom wouldn't have it and eventually applied her to the Uva Academy, to discover the passion she was so desperate for her daughter to have.